Arielbli/dokka-hello-world/README.md

 To get the initial certificate we had to remove the 443 block from the nginx.conf so the app won't fail on not having the certificate.<br/>
 Once the certificate was issued and placed as needed - 443 block on nginx.conf was returned and the app was now reachable through HTTPS.

+### Monitoring
+Monitoring is based on Azure Application Insights - specifically on [OpenCensus Python](https://github.com/census-instrumentation/opencensus-python).<br/>
+Following implementing - [Tracking Flask applications](https://docs.microsoft.com/en-us/azure/azure-monitor/app/opencensus-python-request) samples are being sent to Azure Application Insights and we can base monitoring on it such as - API Invocation Tracking.

 ### Infrastructure (Microsoft Azure Cloud)
 ![Dokka Hello World Application](https://github.com/Arielbli/dokka-hello-world/blob/main/dokka-hello-world.png?raw=true)

 ### Tasks
-- [] Create a monitoring metric that tracks API invocations (requests/minutes) using Azure Insights monitoring service.
+- [x] Create a monitoring metric that tracks API invocations (requests/minutes) using Azure Insights monitoring service.

 ## How To?
 Make sure your machine has Docker Engine & Docker-Compose (Compatible with Version 3 template).<br/>